 But these medications suppress that acid production and can make this protective layer inadequate.

-The best thing may be going to the route of the acid reflux.
-Try and change your diet and correct leaky gut.
+The best thing may be going the route of acid reflux.
+Try and change your diet and correct the leaky gut.

 Unhealthy diet: Some foods you should not eat to keep the immune system strong